questdb/questdb.io/docs/guide/integrations/nodejs.md

 ---
 title: Postgres wire client in Nodejs
 sidebar_label: Nodejs
+description: Tutorial on how to connect to QuestDB from nodejs using Postgres wire
 ---

 This example shows how to connect to QuestDB from nodejs using Postgres wire protocol